RahimUllah001/DjangoCourseStepByStep/gs9/day9-project9.md

-# Project : How to use templates in django
+# Project: How to use templates in django

 ## 1. Description of the Project
 In this project, I demonstrated how to integrate and use Django templates to dynamically generate HTML content.
 I set up a Django project with two applications, course and fees, and configured the settings.py to locate template directories.
 The project involved creating various HTML templates and rendering them from a view function, showcasing different ways to pass context data to templates.